Alexander-McGrath/A_H_McGrath/team/index.md

   tooltip: About me
 ---

-# {% include icon.html icon="fa-solid fa-users" %}About
+# {% include icon.html icon="fa-solid fa-users" %}About me

 Marine ecologist and microbiologist from the UK who is slightly obsessed with marine macrophytes.
 I have studied ecology in systems ranging from ticks to limpets and most recently habitat forming macroalgae.
 My work uses manipulative field and mesocosm experiments to explore the role of host-associated microbes in host function and fitness.
 Outside of the lab you can find me either in the pottery studio or with my head stuck in a rockpool looking for critters.

-{% include grid.html style="square" content=content %}
+{% capture content %}

 {%
   include figure.html
-  image="images/AHM CV 2023_page-0001.jpg"
-  caption="CV"
-  link="team" width="900px"
+  image="images/.jpg"
+  caption="The team at our annual Christmas party, 2025" link="team"
+  width="400px"
 %}

+{% endcapture %}

+{% include grid.html style="square" content=content %}